SteveTaoTao/CityAgent_Release/Code/README.md

 1. Git clone [MiniGPT-v2 Project](https://github.com/Vision-CAIR/MiniGPT-4)
 2. Follow the installation steps in [MiniGPT-v2_README](README_MINI_BASE.md)
 3. Move all our project files to the root directory of MiniGPT-v2 Project and follow Quick Start to execute.
+4. (Optional):If you want to use our [MM-Vet evaluation code](infer_all_mmvet.py), you can obtain the [MM-Vet data](https://huggingface.co/datasets/Otter-AI/MMVet/tree/main) and then place the folder in the root directory of this project.

 ## Quick Start
 ### Environment Setup：